 I try to answer all emails as quickly as possible, but I cannot promise to answer every email that I receive.
 If your email requires an answer and you have not received one from me, please check your spam folder first, then talk to me during class.
 I will not answer emails asking for a grade calculation.
-Canvas is already set up to calculate your grade.
+If you need help calculating your current grade, please make an appointment with me to meeting in my office.

-Mobile Devices: Cellphones must be turned to "OFF" or "SILENT" during synchronous zoom meetings.
+Mobile Devices: Cellphones must be turned to "OFF" or "SILENT" during class.
 It should also be used exclusively for timing or videoing when working with a "client" or "patient."
 If you need it in case of an emergency, please see me before class.

 Laptops and iPads are okay to use in class, but only for taking notes.
-If I notice you browsing the internet or anything un-related to the class, you will be asked to not bring it to class anymore.
+If I notice you browsing the internet or anything un-related to the class, you will be asked to not bring it to class anymore and will receive an automatic deduction of five points off your total points at the end of the semester.

 Class distractions: This is an active class.
 However, it's your responsibility to ensure that you aren't distracting other students or the instructor.
-This includes talking to neighbors during lectures or discussions, eating, texting, instant messaging, checking e-mail, surfing the web, etc. If we're zooming together, try to pay attention to the zoom meeting.
+This includes talking to neighbors during lectures or discussions, eating, texting, instant messaging, checking e-mail, surfing the web, etc. Please be on time.